Building Loading – Wind Load

 This

 edit box is used to define the Wind load for the building.
-This load can be measured in Miles per
+This load can be measured in Miles per Hour

-Pressure) based on the corresponding radio button selected.
+based on the corresponding radio button selected.

-Wind causes pressures and
+Wind causes pressures and suctions on wall and roof

-suctions on wall and roof surfaces of buildings.
-The Wind load is specified in the
+surfaces of buildings.
+The Wind load is

-required building code.
+specified in the required building code.

-Some building codes specify Wind velocity in MPH, while others
+Some building codes specify Wind velocity in MPH, while others specify

-specify the resulting Wind pressure in PSF.
-Sometimes specifications or local
+the resulting Wind pressure in PSF.

-building departments will require more severe Wind loads than those given in
+severe Wind loads than those given in the code.

 Note: